Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 10. What Objects Would You Use for Your Horcruxes?

 We are venturing into nefarious areas with this question.
-In the final books, Horcruxes are dark artifacts that Voldemort used to achieve immortality.
-Importantly, they are made using the most violent act possible.
+In the final books, Horcruxes are described as dark artifacts used by Voldemort to achieve immortality.
+Importantly, they are made using the most violent act possible too.
 That of murder.

 Within the books, three of Voldemort’s Horcruxes were made from famed relics.
 Another was made using his Pure-blood grandfather’s ring, and yet another from his teenage diary.

-Do you not agree that his choices overtly point to the Dark Lord’s pride in the pure-blood lineage?
+Do you not agree that these choices overtly point to the Dark Lord’s pride in his pure-blood lineage?
 Were his decisions not telltale signs of Voldemort's belief in his own greatness, as well as his extreme arrogance in what he achieved during adolescence?

 For you, what would your Horcruxes be?
 What are the objects that you feel best define you?